• Skip to main content

 Frijole Ranch – There are two trails located here.
 One is easy and the other is considered moderate.
 Included is the Frijole Ranch history museum that you will definitely want to check out!

-McKittrick Canyon – There are three trails, McKittrick Nature Loop which is only 0.9 miles, Permian Reef Trail which is 8.4 miles with a climb of 2,000 ft and the McKittrick Canyon Trail which is 21 miles round trip.
-You may choose instead to hike to Pratt Cabin which is only 4.8 mile round trip and is part of the McKittrick Canyon Trail.
+McKittrick Canyon – There are three trails, McKittrick Nature Loop which is only 0.9 miles, Permian Reef Trail which is 8.4 miles with a climb of 2,000 ft, and the McKittrick Canyon Trail which is 21 miles round trip.
+You may choose instead to hike to Pratt Cabin which is only 4.8-mile round trip and is part of the McKittrick Canyon Trail.

-The Pinery Trail – extremely easy and wheelchair accessible.
+The Pinery Trail – is extremely easy and wheelchair accessible.
 3/4 mile round trip.
 Starts at the visitors center and ends at the Pinery parking lot (a Butterfield Trail stagecoach station).

 Frijole Ranch Museum